Erd\H{o}s--Szekeres-type problems in the real projective plane: Proofs of Theorems and

 In this subsection, we deal with point sets in ${\mathbb{R}}^2\subset\RPP$.
 We explain all the constructions in the plane, and therefore, for the sake of simplicity, we use the notions \emph{affine hole} and \emph{projective hole} for an (affine) hole in the plane and for the intersection of a projective hole with ${\mathbb{R}}^2$, respectively.
 Thus, a non-affine projective hole is an empty double chain wedge.

-We compute the exact number of $3$-holes of so-called perfect Horton set of size $n=2^z$, where $z$ is an integer.
-The \emph{perfect Horton set} is a Horton set such that for each its layer $X$, the leftmost point of $X$ lies in $L(X)$.
-Up to the order type equivalence, the perfect Horton set of a given size is unique.
-Horton~\cite{Horton1983} constructed perfect Horton sets of size $2^z$, where $z$ is a positive integer, to show the existence of arbitrarily large planar point sets with no $7$-hole.
-We denote the perfect Horton set of size $n$ by $PH(n)$.
+We compute the exact number of $3$-holes of so-called canonical Horton set of size $n=2^z$, where $z$ is an integer.
+The \emph{canonical Horton set} is a Horton set such that for each its layer $X$, the leftmost point of $X$ lies in $L(X)$.
+Up to the order type equivalence, the canonical Horton set of a given size is unique.
+Horton~\cite{Horton1983} constructed canonical Horton sets of size $2^z$, where $z$ is a positive integer, to show the existence of arbitrarily large planar point sets with no $7$-hole.
+We denote the canonical Horton set of size $n$ by $CH(n)$.

 For a finite set $H$ of points in $\mathbb{R}^2$, we denote by ${\cal A}(H)$ the arrangement of lines determined by $H$.
 If the points of $H$ have distinct $x$-coordinates, we denote by ${\cal A}(H)^+$ and ${\cal A}(H)^-$ the two ``opposite'' unbounded cells of ${\cal A}(H)$ which lie above (below, respectively) all lines of ${\cal A}(H)$.